cloudfoundry/php-buildpack/README.md

 Here are some example applications that can be used with this build pack.

   - [php-info]  This app has a basic index page and shows the output of phpinfo()
+  - [PHPMyAdmin]  A deployment of PHPMyAdmin that uses bound MySQL services
+  - [Wordpress]  A deployment of Wordpress that uses bound MySQL service
+  - [CodeIgniter]  CodeIgniter tutorial application running on CF

 [CF PHP & Apache Build Pack]:https://github.com/dmikusa-pivotal/cf-php-apache-buildpack